-For me, this common goal is what makes OSHA one of the best resources and partners a general contractor can have.
+For me, having an ally in safety is what makes OSHA one of the best resources and partners a general contractor can have.
 In my early career I built relationships with local OSHA leadership and realized that open lines of communication with general contractors is their top priority.
 But its authority and position as the governmental regulatory agency can create insecurities and walls that don’t always allow for deep connections and relationships.

 When I joined JE Dunn in 2013 as a safety manager in our Austin office, I knew that wasn’t the experience I wanted for JE Dunn or our project teams.
 We needed to better tap into their resources and be a proactive partner, especially as JE Dunn was revitalizing and strengthening its culture of safety.